capri-docking/capri-docking.github.io/capri-covid/index.md

 <hr>

 ### Target 184
-The T184 Scoreset is made of 191 models
+The set consists of 191 models.

 #### Target description